dvculha/ecsplore/ECSplore_Mentor_Guide.md

 ## Suggested Timeline and Guide:
 Below is a suggested timeline of topics to discuss between the mentor and mentee, throughout the 4 weeks.
 Remeber this is just a suggestion and it’s nice to have in case you have difficulty finding topics to discuss or have difficulty finding answers for some questions!
 Each mentor and mentee is different and thus might want to get advice on different topics!
 Please please please feel free to branch away from the topics outlined and include your own topics, answer questions your own way, talk about your own experiences and give your personal tips and tricks!
 Don’t feel pressured to cover everything on this guide too, make this a very personalised experience!

+###Week 1 (August 19-August 26)
+###Introductions, Icebreakers, Transition to University

+* Fun facts?
+    * *lol*
+* Favorite summer activity?
+    * *Pool parties, biking, music festivals!*
+* Where are you from?
+Which program are you coming from?
+    * *Talk about transition to university if you did CEGEP or if you’re an international student, was it hard and how did you deal with it?
+Mention resources for international students: ISS and cultural clubs such as HKSN, European Student Society etc.*
+* Why did you choose this program?
+* How is Montreal?
+The weather?
+Nightlife?
+* Best foods in Montreal?
+    * *Maybe talk about Montreal must-go-s!
+Like Schwartz, La Banquise, Fairmount Bagels, and many more!
+Follow local food bloggers such as @tasteof514*
+* Cheap food around campus?
+    * *Vua (also sold at the G-Store), Vinh’s, Japote, Midnight Kitchen (free vegan meals Monday to Thursday).
+Segals or Adonis is great for cheap groceries!*
+* Residence experience?*
+    * *Living with roommates?
+Was it loud?
+Dining halls?
+Talk about your experience!*
+* Commuting?
+Is moving downtown worth it even if my parents are living in the same city?
+* One piece of advice you wish you knew before you started university?
+* What is Frosh?
+    * *DO IT!!
+So much fun and a great way to meet with new friends and facilitate your orientation!*
+* Which laptop is most suitable for ECSE classes?
+    * *Don’t need a specific type of laptop but you will probably need a computer for your coding classes!
+There are computers in Trottier and in libraries too.*